Ladder Leagues

 No-shows: who's eligible to move

-You can decide how players who didn't play the most recent session are treated, with two organizer options:
+You can decide how players who didn't play at all since the last cycle are treated, with two organizer options:

-- Promote inactive players?
-Off by default — someone who sat out the latest session isn't promoted on standing alone; they're held in place.
+• Promote inactive players?
+Off by default — someone who didn't play a single session this cycle isn't promoted on standing alone; they're held in place.
+Showing up even once counts as active, so sitting out only the latest session doesn't exclude you.

-- Relegate inactive players?
-On by default — sitting out doesn't shield you from relegation, which keeps no-shows from blocking the players below them.
+• Relegate inactive players?
+On by default — staying away the whole cycle doesn't shield you from relegation, which keeps no-shows from blocking the players below them.
 Turn it off to protect inactive players from dropping.

-"Played the most recent session" is the same signal the public standings page shows, so what you see previewed is what the cycle does.
+"Played since the last cycle" is the same signal the public standings page reflects, so what you see previewed is what the cycle does.

 Decayed vs defeated